Second-language acquisition: Variability

 Although second-language acquisition proceeds in discrete sequences, it does not progress from one step of a sequence to the next in an orderly fashion.
 There can be considerable variability in features of learners' interlanguage while progressing from one stage to the next.
 For example, in one study by Rod Ellis, a learner used both "No look my card" and "Don't look my card" while playing a game of bingo.
 A small fraction of variation in interlanguage is free variation, when the learner uses two forms interchangeably.
 However, most variation is systemic variation, a variation that depends on the context of utterances the learner makes.
 Forms can vary depending on the linguistic context, such as whether the subject of a sentence is a pronoun or a noun; they can vary depending on social contexts, such as using formal expressions with superiors and informal expressions with friends; and also, they can vary depending on the psycholinguistic context, or in other words, on whether learners have the chance to plan what they are going to say.
 The causes of variability are a matter of great debate among SLA researchers.

 Language transfer

 One important difference between first-language acquisition and second-language acquisition is that the process of second-language acquisition is influenced by languages that the learner already knows.
 This influence is known as language transfer.
-Language transfer is a complex phenomenon resulting from the interaction between learners’ prior linguistic knowledge, the target-language input they encounter, and their cognitive processes.
+Language transfer is a complex phenomenon resulting from the interaction between learners’ prior linguistic knowledge, the target language input they encounter, and their cognitive processes.
 Language transfer is not always from the learner’s native language; it can also be from a second language or a third.
 Neither is it limited to any particular domain of language; language transfer can occur in grammar, pronunciation, vocabulary, discourse, and reading.

-Language transfer often occurs when learners sense a similarity between a feature of a language they already know and a feature of the interlanguage they have developed.
-If this happens, the acquisition of more complicated language forms may be delayed in favor of simpler language forms that resemble those of the language the learner is familiar with.
-Learners may also decline to use some language forms at all if they are perceived as being too distant from their first language.

-Language transfer has been the subject of several studies, and many aspects of it remain unexplained.
-Various hypotheses have been proposed to explain language transfer, but there is no single widely accepted explanation of why it occurs.